Nacogdoches County License Hearing Guide

 Hardship/Restricted License in Texas

-Texas offers an Occupational Driver's License (ODL), which is a type of restricted license that allows you to drive for essential purposes, even while your license is suspended.
+A hardship or restricted license allows you to drive for essential purposes, even while your license is suspended.

-- IID Requirement: In many DUI cases, especially repeat offenses or those involving high BAC levels, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an ODL.
-The IID prevents the vehicle from starting if it detects alcohol on your breath.
+- IID Requirement: Depending on the circumstances of your case, the court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of the restricted license.

 Getting Your License Back